 - Love: Apple seeds

 Closing the Sacred Circle

-Once you have completed your ritual or spell work, thank the Goddess and God (or other deities) for their help, kindness and rapport.
+Once you have completed your ritual or spell work, thank the Goddess and God (or other deities) for their help, kindness, and support.
 You may use your athame or dagger.
-Hold it in your hands, point it outwards and visualize the light surrounding you being absorbed by the blade while you make a 360-degree turn.
+Hold it in your hands, point it outwards, and visualize the light surrounding you being absorbed by the blade while you make a 360-degree turn.

 I release the circle

 Once you have completed the spell, walk around the circle three times in a counterclockwise fashion, and declare via incantation that the circle is now released.
 Say out loud that the ritual is now completed and that you release the circle while drawing the energy back in, away from the circle.
 Send the excess energy back into the ground and end the closing of the circle by clapping your hands and stamping with your feet on the ground.